nehaljwani/team.exiv2.org/book/IMaEA.md

 The date that appears at the center-bottom of every page (except the first) is in the style sheet.
 You could change that with sed of course.
 Setting the date from the computer clock would be fine for automatic reporting.
 Better to use static text as we might want to say "Exiv2 v0.27.3 2020-06-30" or the like.

 The resulting PDF is beautiful and not watermarked by prince, although they put a postit on the front page.
 That's OK.
-They deserve credit.
+They deserve credit for their outstanding work and free license.

+However, prince rendered the code snippets as plain pre-formatted text and didn't provide the beautiful formatting and syntax colouring provide by MacDown and which is printed in the PDF generated by Safari.

-In my case, I tweaked the PDF in three ways using SodaPDF.
+So, I decided that the Safari/PDF was really good and I tweaked the PDF in three ways using SodaPDF.
 I fixed the title and dates on every page.
 I fixed the "goto page#" PDF links which were mysteriously off by one page, and I added a PDF Table of Contents.
 The result is a beautiful document which looks great on the tablet (in HTML or PDF), great on the computer and beautiful when printed.

 <center>![Robin](RobinEuphonium.jpg)</center>

 Thank You for reading my book.
 If you find errors, please let me know.
-If you'd like to discuss any of the technology involved in Image Metadata, please contact me by opening an issue on GitHub.
+If you'd like to discuss any of the technology involved in Image Metadata, please contact me by opening an issue on GitHub. [https://github.com/exiv2/exiv2](https://github.com/exiv2/exiv2)

 [TOC](#TOC)
 <div id="1"">
 # 1 Image File Formats

-The following summaries of the file formats are provided to help the reader understand both this book and the Exiv2 code.
+The following summaries of the file formats are provided to help you to understand both this book and the Exiv2 code.
 The Standard Specifications should be consulted for more detail.

-I've made a summary of every file format as I think you'll find that very useful.
+I've made a summary of every file format as I think you'll find that useful.
 There are an absurd number of Graphics File Formats.
 I have a copy somewhere of the O'Reilly book.
-I got it in 1992 and it is about 1000 pages.
+I got it in 1996 and it is 1000+ pages.
 Since then there have been many many more invented.
 It's a software mess.
 In the early days, many formats were local to a few users in a University and escaped to a wider audience.
 However the never ending stream of new standards is horrible.
 Canon have several different RAW formats such as CRW, CR2 and CR3.

 A good model for an image is to think of it as a container.
 It's like a directory on the disk.
 The directory can hold files with different formats and the directory is recursive as it can contain a directory of more files.
-All "modern" graphics formats since TIFF in 1992 are containers.
+Almost every graphics format since TIFF in 1992 is a containers.

 The good news however is that file formats come in families which are: